Stuart Baxter: AIK

 In 1998, Baxter was bought back to Sweden by AIK, where he guided them to the Swedish championship.
 Having qualified for the UEFA Champions League, Baxter took AIK into the group stages where the Swedish champions played against some of Europe's largest teams, such as Barcelona, Arsenal and Fiorentina.
 Unsurprisingly, AIK finished bottom of the group.
-After two years, he moved to Norwegian side Lyn Oslo.
+After two years, he moved to Norwegian side Lyn.

 England U-19, South Africa, Vissel Kobe and Helsingborg

 Baxter was hired by the Football Association to coach the England Under-19 team in 2002.
 After two years, he was hired as South Africa's manager.
 As guests of the 2005 CONCACAF Gold Cup, he led South Africa to the Quarter Finals before being eliminated via a penalty shootout by Panama.
 By autumn 2005, he quit this role having failed to qualify for the 2006 World Cup.
 He later had another short spell at Vissel Kobe before moving back to Helsingborg, this time as manager in 2006.
-He took the Swedish side past the group stages of the UEFA Cup in 2007 but he resigned at the end of the year.
+He took the Swedish side past the group stages of the UEFA Cup in 2007, but he resigned at the end of the year.